KarelKubat/whatsmeow/README.md

 // The receiver can be a private, empty struct (or can hold data for processing a message). type handler struct{}

-// init() ensures the registration at start-up. func init() {
+// init() ensures the registration at start-up.
+Just add:
+//  import _ "path/to/handler"
+// to your codebase.
+func init() {
     handlers.Register(handlers.Message, &handler{})
 }